bookdash/bookdash-books/sindiwe-and-the-fireflies/en/index.md

 At night, her grandmother told magical stories about ogres and giants, animals of the forests, great beasts, and little creatures of the veld.

-It was Sindiwe’s favourite time
+It was Sindiwe’s favourite time.

 ![Young Sindiwe stands by the chalkboard like a teacher.]({{ page.images-folder }}/03.jpg)